rust-lang/rfcs/text/0000-hidden-impls.md

 their implementations in Rust, there will be no change, thus, there is no misconception to clear up.

+Another possible drawback is the now contextual nature of visibility when it is implicit rather than specified in the source code.
+With this proposal, the default for implementations is `pub`, but for everywhere else it is `pub(self)`.
+What we could do is make `pub(self)` the implicit default on implementations as well, but this would break every crate in existence because all public implementations would become private.
+It is allowed to do this with an edition and so we could do it in 2021.
+However, just because we can make edition breaking changes does not mean that we should.
+For now, this RFC specifies a lint away from `pub impl..`.
+If it turns out to be a problem in practice that `impl..` is thought of as private, we can lint in the other direction favoring `pub impl..` over `impl..`.
+This step should however be taken when we have some practical experience.

 # Rationale and alternatives
 [alternatives]: #rationale-and-alternatives